StackVista/stackstate-docs/use/health-state/configure-view-health.md

 Additional functionality available in the StackState Self-Hosted product:

-The **MINIMUM HEALTH STATES** view health state configuration is a good starting point to [create a custom view health state configuration function](../../develop/developer-guides/custom-functions/view-health-state-configuration-functions.md#create-a-custom-view-health-state-configuration-function).
+* Use the **MINIMUM HEALTH STATES** view health state configuration as a starting point to [create a custom view health state configuration function](../../develop/developer-guides/custom-functions/view-health-state-configuration-functions.md#create-a-custom-view-health-state-configuration-function).
 {% endhint %}

 ## See also